Sac City, Iowa: History

 Sac City was first platted in 1855 by Joshua Keith Powell of Fort Dodge, Iowa.
 The town was so named because the Sac and Meskwaki peoples (Note: Sometimes known as the Sauk and Fox—the French name "Sac" and the English equivalent "Sauk" are both correct and interchangeable.
-Both words were derived from the Indian word "Asakiwaki," meaning "yellow earth people".) were in possession of the land at the time of the Louisiana Purchase.
+Both derive from "Asakiwaki", meaning "yellow earth people".) were in possession of the land at the time of the Louisiana Purchase.
 The City of Sac City was incorporated 19 years later, in 1874.

-Judge Eugene Criss, credited with being the father of Sac City, left Wisconsin and crossed the Mississippi River in the early months of 1855 by covered wagon.
-He was in search of waterpower and had the desire to establish a settlement in a new and untried country.
-Deciding upon the North Raccoon River to begin his settlement, Judge Criss proceeded to erect the first log cabin in Sac City, establish himself in the hotel business, as well as keep a stage station and general store for nearby settlers.
+Judge Eugene Criss, credited as the father of Sac City, left Wisconsin and crossed the Mississippi River in early 1855 by covered wagon.
+He was in search of waterpower and wanted to establish a settlement in new, untried country.
+Deciding upon the North Raccoon River for his settlement, Criss erected the first log cabin in Sac City, established himself in the hotel business, and kept a stage station and general store for nearby settlers.

-As early as 1859, there was talk of building a railroad through Sac County, but the first railroad did not come through Sac City until 1879.
-The railroad companies refused to lay tracks through undeveloped or mildly developed areas, and Sac City did not meet the requirements.
-The railroad companies demanded communities be far enough advanced to provide a quick return to capital before they would construct a steam and iron highway through the area.
-When it came, the railroad benefited Sac City incredibly.
-The Chicago and North Western Transportation Company connected Sac City, Wall Lake, Auburn, Odebolt, Lake View, Early, and Schaller as well as the cities where crops were sold.
+As early as 1859, there was talk of building a railroad through Sac County, but the first one did not come to Sac City till 1879.
+Railroad companies refused to lay tracks through undeveloped or semi-developed areas, and Sac City did not meet the requirements.
+The companies demanded that communities be advanced enough to provide a quick return to capital before they would construct a steam and iron highway through the area.
+When it came, the railroad greatly benefited Sac City.
+The Chicago and North Western Transportation Company connected Sac City, Wall Lake, Auburn, Odebolt, Lake View, Early, and Schaller, as well as the cities where crops were sold.

-The first Sac County Fair was held in 1871 on 10 acre of ground east of Sac City that had been purchased by the Sac County Agricultural Society the same year.
-The fair was one of the biggest events of the year and brought people in wagons and buggies from miles around to see the harness races, livestock exhibits, produce, needlework, and art goods.
+The first Sac County Fair was held in 1871 on 10 acre of ground east of Sac City that the Sac County Agricultural Society had bought that year.
+The fair was one of the year's biggest events and brought people from miles around to see the harness races, livestock exhibits, produce, needlework, and art goods.

 The Sac City Chautauqua Association was organized in December 1904 with 120 members.
-The Association brought many fine programs to the community, and because transportation was still slow and laborious, many families stayed in tents on the grounds for the entire Chautauqua session, about eight or nine days.
-At first the meetings were held in a tent, but by 1908, the citizens of Sac City built a Chautauqua Building in which to hold their meetings, and which is now the only one left of its kind in the state of Iowa.
+The Association brought many fine programs to the community, and because transportation was still slow and laborious, many families stayed in tents on the grounds for the entire session, about eight or nine days.
+At first the meetings were held in a tent, but by 1908, the citizens of Sac City built a Chautauqua Building in which to hold their meetings, and which is now the only one of its kind in Iowa.

 Modern-day

-In May 2017 lifelong Sac City resident and businessman John Criss donated US$5.7 million of his estate to the city for beautification projects.
+In 2017, lifelong Sac City resident and businessman John Criss donated $5.7 million of his estate to the city for beautification projects.

 Geography

-According to the United States Census Bureau, the city has a total area of 4.93 sqmi, of which 4.86 sqmi is land and 0.07 sqmi is water.
+According to the United States Census Bureau, the city has an area of 4.93 sqmi, of which 4.86 sqmi is land and 0.07 sqmi is water.